zimmed/podplay/README.md

 v0.1 - Beta 1: The first beta iteration.

 ## Known Issues
+- Site uses absurd amount of processing power due to the lack of optimization in the AudioJS library.
 - Navigation sometimes flawed and pushes incorrect states.
     For example, hitting enter on the search bar (or clicking 'VIEW ALL') too quickly after typing results in the search page being overridden